Microsoft Word DOCX – export config usage

 </properties-fragments>

-<properties-fragments> element is used to define how PSML properties are formatted into tables.
+<properties-fragments> specifies how to format PSML properties as tables.
 Requires pso-docx version 0.8.21 or higher.

 In the above example: